 - HPV prevention (via the vaccine for younger individuals) has also been shown to help prevent the development of AK later in life.

-The Sunsafe Rx nutritional supplement (an oral pill) is made with healthy ingredients that have been shown to help promote your defenses against the effects of sun exposure.
-It’s natural and healthy for your whole body and is made with ingredients in foods and plants that have been shown to help support your skin and eyes.
+The Sunsafe Rx nutritional supplement (an oral pill) is made with healthy ingredients that have been shown to help promote your defenses against the effects of environmental exposure.
+It’s natural and healthy for your whole body and is made with ingredients in foods and plants that have been shown to help protect your skin and eyes.

 Actinic keratosis is responsible for over 8 million visits to the dermatologist every year.
 While most of these cases are non-cancerous, a small percentage lead to skin cancer.
 Fortunately, when detected early, cases of actinic keratosis can be treated before skin cancer develops.